Quantum gravity with purely virtual particles from asymptotically local quantum field theory: The nonlocal theories we consider here

+We want to study the local limits of nonlocal theories.
+There is no guarantee that such a limit exists, in general, so we may have to construct \textit{ad hoc} models that admit one.

+In this section we lay out the basic features of the classes of theories under consideration.
+We include those mostly studied in the current literature, as well as extensions that have well-behaved local limits.

-Nonlocal theories must be defined in Euclidean space and later analytically continued to Minkowski spacetime.
-We consider models with Euclidean Lagrangians of the form
+We first work in Euclidean space and later switch to Minkowski spacetime by means of the analytic continuation.
+The models we focus on have Euclidean Lagrangians of the form

-in momentum space, where $\phi $ denotes the fields, $Q(P)$ is a certain function of a polynomial $P$ of the Euclidean momentum $p$, and $\tau =\pm 1$ (to describe nonlocal deformations of both physical particles and ghosts).
-Typically, we take
+in momentum space, where $\phi $ denotes the fields, $Q(P)$ is a certain function of a polynomial $P$ of the Euclidean momentum $p$, and $\tau =\pm 1$ is there so that we can describe nonlocal deformations of both physical particles and ghosts.